 - a.
-Students apply for field practicum placements for the following academic year during the month of February. - b.
-After initial consultation, students submit application letters along with professional resumes to the field practicum coordinator.

-- c.
-The coordinator then contacts training directors or supervisors at the various sites and forwards application materials and resumes. - d.
-Students then are invited by training directors or supervisors at the training sites to interview for a possible field practicum placement. - e.
+At the beginning of each semester and after initial consultation, a student submits and application letter along with a professional resume to the field practicum coordinator. - b.
+The coordinator then contacts training directors or supervisors at the various sites and forwards application materials and resumes. - c.
+Students then are invited by training directors or supervisors at the training sites to interview for a possible field practicum placement. - d.
 Agency training directors inform students and the field practicum coordinator of their selection decisions.
-Any students not selected consult again with the field practicum coordinator and apply to alternative agencies. - f.
-Training assignments extend over the nine-month school year (i.e., Fall and Spring Semesters) and in some circumstances may include the Summer as well. - g.
-All individual field practicum placements must be approved by the field practicum coordinator in advance of enrollment for academic credit. - h.
-When there are mitigating circumstances, exceptions to these deadlines and procedures may be allowed at the discretion of the field practicum coordinator.
+Any students not selected consult again with the field practicum coordinator and apply to alternative agencies. - e.
+Training assignments extend over the nine-month school year (i.e., Fall and Spring Semesters) and in some circumstances may include the Summer as well.
+If Summer is part of the Field Practicum training, then the student must enroll for EDPS 7770 during the Summer Term. - f.
+All individual field practicum placements must be approved by the field practicum coordinator in advance of enrollment for academic credit. - 4.
+Field Supervisors: - a.
+Field supervisors are credentialed psychologists as described by the Psychologist